fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTextCursor.md

 The call to `undo()` will cause both insertions to be undone, causing both `World` and `Hello` to be removed.
 It is possible to nest calls to `beginEditBlock` and `endEditBlock`.
 The `top-most` pair will determine the scope of the undo/redo operation.

-- `QTextBlock QTextCursor::block() const` -- Returns the block that contains the cursor.
+- `QTextBlock QTextCursor::block() const`: Returns the block that contains the cursor.
 - `QTextCharFormat QTextCursor::blockCharFormat() const`: Returns the block character format of the block the cursor is in.
 The block char format is the format used when inserting text at the beginning of an empty block.
 - `QTextBlockFormat QTextCursor::blockFormat() const`: Returns the block format of the block the cursor is in.
 - `int QTextCursor::blockNumber() const`: Returns the number of the block the cursor is in, or `0` if the cursor is invalid.
 Note that this function only makes sense in documents without complex objects such as tables or frames.